Cajac/picoCTF-Writeups/picoMini_by_redpwn/Reverse_Engineering/not_crypto.md

 ### Find out where to set the breakpoint

-Lets try to set a breakpoint and read what is compared in memory with `memcmp`.
+Let's try to set a breakpoint and read what is compared in memory with `memcmp`.

 First I tried to set a breakpoint at the beginning of the `memcmp` function with `break memcmp` but that didn't reveal any flags.